lachstr/physics_animations/_posts/2020-05-29-newtons-cradle-animation.md

 title: "Newton's Cradle Animation"
 categories: misc
 ---
-Newton's Cradle has been animated before.
-However, traditionally it has often been achieved via a keyframe method or relying on a complicated physics engine.
+The purpose of this project is to animate Newton's Cradle from first principles.
+Newton's Cradle has been animated before however typically via a key-frame method or one reliant on a complicated physics engine.
 In this post we will animate Newton's Cradle by implementing our own minimalist physics engine.
 We will use the following guiding statement to develop our simulator;

 "Newton's Cradle can be modelled as multiple pendulums confined to swing along a single axis which undergo elastic collisions with one another.
 The pendulums rest such that there is a small amount of horizontal displacement between them.''